MoTrPAC/motrpac-frontend/README.md

   - \< Link > tags  from react-router are used in place of \< a > tags handle navigation from links.
 Certain elements return \< Redirect to="path/to/new/location" > elements if protected and user not authenticated.
   - Analysis page only uses routing to differentiate between human and analysis (/analysis/human or /analysis/animal).
 After that it acts as a single page application.

+#### Download Page Behavior
+  - Makes call to backend for a list of uploads (size depending maxRows variable) on a given page.
+Expects backend to give total count of uploads fitting filters and the uploads for a specific page. (e.g on page 2, with 10 rows per page, expects items 11-20  from backend and a count of all  rows that fit current filters)
+  - Changing filters should also call backend

 ---